HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf214.md

 **Digital Experience 9.5 Container Version**

 - Content Composer – AI-assisted content analysis supports custom content AI providers
+- Content Composer - Create content in Managed Pages
+- Updated version of Amazon RDS with Oracle in the System requirements page
+- New guidance for performance sizing for rendering with a small configuration
+- DX Cloud Native 9.5.1 offering includes limited Volt Foundry entitlements
+- Support for DAM staging on different users for subscribers and publishers
+- Scaffolding framework for picker plugins and Picker Basic Version

 ## All  Digital Experience Versions (8.5, 9.0, 9.5)